dcit202IntroToReactNative/Group-36-Project/README.md

 # Group-36-Project
 We are buiding an app which users will be able to take note in.
-The app will allow users to add new note, save them and also edit them.
+The app will allow users to do the following:
+•	Editing styles: This includes the font size, styles, and colors
+•	Optional modes: Light and dark mode
+•	Heading and body in for notes
+•	Search bar
+•	Auto save: The user would be able to switch it on or off
+•	Save and delete
+•	Icon and color
+•	Recycle bin

 ID and GITHUB USERNAME of Group 36
 10962728, Perseveranse
 10975012, Manuellarbi597